marcosbilobram/ondoor-API/README.md

 | code | desc
 |-|-
-| 200 | restaurantDTO data returned
+| 200 | restaurant data returned
-| 404 | there is no restaurantDTO with the given name or there is no productDTOS with the gived name
+| 404 | there is no restaurant with the given name or there is no productDTOS with the gived name
 ----

-## Find all productDTOS in restaurantDTO
+## Find all productDTOS in restaurant

 'GET' ondoor/restaturant/{restaurant_id}/prods